gentoo-mirror/SarahMiaOverlay/README.md

 	- (Part of budgie-extras) WallStreet Control (rotating wallpapers)
 	- (Part of budgie-extras) Previews Control (display applications preview while alt-tabbing)

-## Updates:

-**2022/09/01)** Big update, several version updates and several stabilizations.
-Also some old or redundants ebuilds removed.
-Meta had its components versions locked till new meta is out.

-**2022/06/13)** budgie-screensaver-5.0.2 and budgie-control-center-1.0.2 are added.
-Updated readme with latest changes on my todo list.

-**2022/04/09)** budgie-desktop-10.6.1, budgie-screensaver-5.0.1, budgie-meta-10.6.1, budgie-control-center-1.0.1 are all added.
-Appstream updated with new ~ppc keyword.

-**2022/04/06)** budgie-desktop-10.5.3-r2 and budgie-desktop-view-1.1.1 are made stable.
-Readme updated to clarify some stuff regarding keywords.

-**2022/03/15)** budgoe-desktop-10.6, budgie-screensaver-5.0, budgie-extras-1.4.0 and budgie-desktop-view-1.2 have been added. budgie-extras-1.2.0 has been removed.

-**2022/01/17)** budgie-desktop-10.5.3-r1 added with mutter 9 support for those running unstable gnome41.3+ version.
-Removed old version of budgie-desktop.
-Budgie-extras-1.3.0 made stable.

-**2021/12/15)** Budgie-desktop and budgie-screensaver been made stable due to not getting any reports.
-Budgie-extras will be set to stable later mid january if nothing changes.
-At the same time budgie-desktop version 10.5.2 will be removed as it has become obsolete.

-**: Unstable/stable refers to keywords in regards to e.g. x86/amd64 vs ~x86/~amd64 !

 ## Notes:

 1) Absolute latest versions are being added as unstable outside the current meta build till budgie-backgrounds is done and a budgie-extras-1.5 is released.
 If you want these versions already you can do so but only through unmasking them with ~xxxxx keywords (what your system uses).